-Wrist tendinitis or the more proper name, tendinopathy, is a common condition that causes pain and limited function on either side of the wrist.
+Wrist Tendinitis or the more proper name, Tendinopathy, is a common condition that causes pain and limited function on either side of the wrist.
 The term tendonitis often refers to acute inflammation of the tendons that cross the wrist into the hand and the term tendinopathy is often used for ongoing more chronic conditions.
-The symptoms of tendinopathy often consist of pain, swelling, stiffness, or warmth in the wrist associated with activity or specific movements usually involving finger or wrist movements.
-These symptoms are almost always located directly at the site of the effected tendon and are made worse by heavy gripping, twisting motions like removing a lid to a jar, or prolonged/new use of a tool.
-Athletic activities that place high loads on the tendons such as rock climbing, tennis or golf can also lead to wrist tendon pain.
+This irritation to the tendon often causes difficulty with use of hand including gripping, grasping, and fine motor function like writing and typing.

 Tendons are normally very strong, ropelike structures that attach between the muscles and the bones and cause our fingers, hands and arms to move when the muscles contract.
 The onset of symptoms is commonly due to large increases in physical activity that loads the tendon much more than what it is normally used to.
 This can be something simple such as typing with your wrist at an over extended angle or performing heavy gardening activity for the first time in a while.
 When this breakdown occurs at a higher rate than the body can repair it, the result is often pain, inflammation and limited function.
 When the tendons are in a more chronic state of overload, they can begin to break down and have lower tolerance to activity.

 A variety of factors play a role in the development of tendonitis such as age, sex, biomechanics, conditioning/fitness, prolonged inactivity, hormones, genetics, medications, and body composition.